Bilingual Education (BILG)

 BILG 4365.
 Biliteracy Development for Emergent Bilingual Learners.

 This course targets the dynamic, reciprocal process of literacy development in Spanish and English for emergent bilinguals.
 Theories, instructional methods and strategies, texts, and materials will be examined through an integrated approach that considers sociocultural, cognitive, linguistic, and political factors.
 The course will be taught in both Spanish and English.
-Prerequisites: Junior classification or higher; Admission to the Teacher Preparation Program; 2.75 Overall GPA; Education Core; grades of "C" or higher must be earned in all prerequisites.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisites: Admittance to the Educator Preparation Program and a 2.75 Overall GPA and Departmental Approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.